tubemogul/gangster/README.md

 ## Installation

-It have no non-standart requirements, so you can just compile with the `go build` command.
+It has no non-standart requirements, so you can just compile with the `go build` command.